Blaize-Egelhof/P4-Genepool/README.md

 ### ***Content***

-- The overall structure of this README was taken from [AlexaH88](https://github.com/AlexaH88), who skillfully crafted a merit worthy project.
+- The overall structure of this README was taken from [AlexaH88](https://github.com/AlexaH88), who skillfully crafted a merit-worthy project.

 ### ***Media***

-- The hero logo (Genepool image) was taken from my company's design team , with permissions from [Sean Nijenhuis](https://www.f6s.com/company/yomane#about), in addition ive attached the below Cloudinary links to the other Genepool imagery used for this project.
+- The hero logo (Genepool image) was taken from my company's design team, with permissions from [Sean Nijenhuis](https://www.f6s.com/company/yomane#about), in addition, I've attached the below Cloudinary links to the other Genepool imagery used for this project.

    [Genepool Hero Image](https://res.cloudinary.com/drdelhvyt/image/upload/v1697631364/logo_ah5wjz.png)
    [Genepool Snowflake Logo](https://res.cloudinary.com/drdelhvyt/image/upload/v1697635373/genepool_psxj9n.png)